Skip to main content

 Render the Apple Pay button

-Render the Apple Pay button via the payment link URL in a webview in your app.
-The link can only be rendered in iOS apps.
+Render the Apple Pay button via the payment link URL in a webview or iframe in your app.

 3